CaerusKaru/cardcontrol/README.md

 Hello!
 Welcome to CardControl.
 This is an access control system intended for use as part of a suite of campus services web applications.
 The application is being developed as a semester project for COMP-120: Web Engineering.

+Our current production URL is hosted at http://34.193.86.61.
+The corresponding azzaip server is hosted at http://52.204.216.32.

 ## Our Stack

 We are running a Django backend around a PostgreSQL database, interacting with and serving a RESTful API for a frontend web service written in Angular 2.
 Our live development server, running in AWS, can be found [here](http://34.193.86.61/).
 We are serving our static angular content with NGINX, caching HTTP responses with Varnish, and memcaching API responses with a Redis cache behind Varnish.
 Our RESTful API was created with the help of the Tastypie library for Django.
 In production, we are serving our Django server through uWSGI.1